Unemployment in Austria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Austria’ manufacturing sector began the second quarter on a sour note with the Bank Austria Purchasing Managers’ Index (PMI) dropping to 49.2 in April from a neutral reading of 50.0 in March.
+The Austrian manufacturing sector closed the second quarter on bad footing, with the Bank Austria’ Purchasing Managers’ Index (PMI) dropping to 47.5 in June (May: 48.3) and marking the lowest print in 55 months.